Life insurance vs. accidental death & dismemberment (AD&D) insurance

 What's the difference between life insurance and AD&D insurance?

-Life insurance pays a tax-free benefit to your beneficiaries if you die, whereas AD&D pays out to your beneficiaries if you die or are injured in a qualifying accident.
+Life insurance pays a tax-free lump sum of money to your beneficiaries if you die.
+AD&D pays out to your beneficiaries only if you die or are injured in a qualifying accident.

-Do I need both life insurance and AD&D insurance?
+Do you need both life insurance and AD&D insurance?

 Most people only need life insurance, which covers more causes of death than AD&D and is similarly affordable.